Math Topics

 New Meridian includes a section on Accessibility and how it is incorporating universal design and accessibility features and accommodations into assessments.
 New Meridian took over management of PARCC's testing business in 2017.

-SBAC Assessments: Read updates for Accessibility, and Accommodations that outline the kinds of testing supports and tools that will be made available to all students, and particularly those with disabilities and English-language learners for the Common Core assessments.
+SBAC Summative Assessments: Read about the Accessibility and Accommodations that outline the kinds of testing supports and tools that are available to meet the needs of diverse learners.

 However, there is research on intervention providing evidence of methods to prevent and treat math difficulties.
 Fuchs and Fuchs (2001) discussed Principles for the Prevention and Intervention of Mathematics Difficulties at three levels.
 In essence, primary prevention focuses on universal design; secondary prevention (i.e., prereferral intervention) focuses on adaptations within the regular classroom; and tertiary prevention (i.e., intervention) focuses on highly individualized intensive and explicit contextualization of skill-based instruction.